cabinetoffice/gap-automated-tests/README.md

 - Accepting the radio buttons for `Yes, I have completed this section`
 - Searching for a grant

-Please use these where possible, and add to them as appropriate.
+Please use these where possible, and add to them as appropriate if they can be shared between suites.

 ### Searching for a grant in Find